DennisDean/PptSlideExtractor/README.md

 # PptSlideExtractor
 Create PowerPoint file(s) from slides extracted from PPT files identified in a folder.

 Slides can be extracted either from a script file or from a GUI.
 A MATLAB App (GUI), test PPT files and example output can be found in the [release](https://github.com/DennisDean/PptSlideExtractor/releases) section.
+Tunning the test file is a good way to get started ([testPptSlideExtractorClass.m](https://github.com/DennisDean/PptSlideExtractor/blob/master/testPptSlideExtractorClass.m))

 Start GUI